 4. Pick up a section from right behind the B section.

-You can actually continue the process round the head to get a wonderful band and a more prominent look of the waterfall sections.
+You can actually continue the process around the head to get a wonderful band and a more prominent look of the waterfall sections.
 I haven’t mastered that yet but got excited to share the technique with you all so ended it with a braid and presented the pictorial.
 Hope you liked the pictorial and now I am eagerly waiting for your feedback and queries

 Latest posts by Vish (see all)